Interpretable Clustering: A Survey: Introduction

 \section{Introduction}

-} Cluster analysis \cite{Jain2010,saxena2017review} is a crucial task in the field of data mining, which aims to partition data into distinct groups based on the intrinsic characteristics and patterns within the data.
+Cluster analysis \cite{Jain2010,saxena2017review} is a crucial task in the field of data mining, which aims to partition data into distinct groups based on the intrinsic characteristics and patterns within the data.
 This process helps in uncovering meaningful structures and relationships among data points, facilitating various applications and further analysis.

 For decades, numerous algorithms have been proposed to solve clustering problems across different applications, achieving high accuracy.
 However, in most cases, clustering models exist as black boxes, leading to common questions such as: How are the clustering results formed?
 Can people understand the logic behind the formation of the clustering results?
 Is the model trustworthy?
 The clustering model's ability to explain such issues is tentatively defined as model's clustering interpretability or explainability \cite{bertsimas2018interpretable}.
-Given that most researchers in data mining and machine learning use interpretability and explainability interchangeably, this paper will use the term interpretability throughout this paper .
+Explainability is commonly defined as the extent to which the internal mechanics of a machine learning system can be clarified in human terms, i.e., explanations should be faithful to the model while providing information that is relevant in the current context~\cite{Molnar2025}.
+Given that most researchers in data mining and machine learning use interpretability and explainability interchangeably~\cite{Atzmueller2024}, this paper will use the term interpretability throughout this paper.

-To date, interpretability still lacks a precise or mathematical definition.
-Different sources provide slightly varying definitions——for instance, it is defined as ``the ability to explain or to present in understandable terms to a human'' in \cite{doshi2017towards}, ``the degree to which a human can understand the cause of a decision" in \cite{miller2019explanation}, and ``make the behavior and predictions of machine learning systems understandable to humans" in \cite{molnar2020interpretable}.
+To date, interpretability still lacks a precise or mathematical definition~\cite{Murdoch2019,Allen2023,Krishna2024}.
+Different sources provide slightly varying definitions -- for instance, it is defined as ``the ability to explain or to present in understandable terms to a human'' in \cite{doshi2017towards}, ``the degree to which a human can understand the cause of a decision" in \cite{miller2019explanation}, and ``make the behavior and predictions of machine learning systems understandable to humans" in \cite{Molnar2025}.
 Collectively, these definitions can all capture the essence of interpretability.

 However, the interpretability of a model may vary depending on the user's actual needs and can manifest in different dimensions.
 In studies of specific diseases, physicians are often more concerned with identifying patient characteristics that indicate a higher likelihood of having the disease and whether these characteristics can assist in early diagnosis.
 In contrast, data scientists focus on designing interpretable models that provide compelling explanations for patients and effectively elucidate the reasons behind each patient's assignment to a particular disease type, thereby aiding in understanding the impact of various characteristics on the outcomes.
 Therefore, although various interpretable methods can provide different degrees of interpretability across multiple dimensions, it remains necessary to provide a systematic summary and distinction of these methods.